 - jointly develop units of work and assessment tasks

 - work together to assess and analyse student data

 - establish mentoring and coaching practices in the school to provide constructive feedback to individual teachers on lesson delivery, programming, assessment and classroom management

 - provide comprehensive and focused support for teachers with accreditation processes and the new Performance and Development Framework.

 While principals have the flexibility to determine how best to use their QTSS staffing resource allocation, strategies undertaken to enhance professional practice must be evidence-based and focused on improving the quality of classroom teaching.

 Evidenced-based approaches to improve teaching and learning are outlined in the CESE research paper What works best: Evidence-based practices to help improve NSW student performance.

-Principals will be required to outline how the staffing resource will be used and report on implementation and expenditure in the Annual School Report.
+Principals outline how the staffing resource is being used and report on implementation and expenditure in the annual school report.

 A phased implementation of the resource allocation will commence in Term 3, 2015.